Marie-Anne Detourbay: Career as Courtesan and Salon Hostess

-Around 1862, she met Ernest Baroche fr, son of senior Ministerial Civil Servant Jules Baroche fell in love with her.
-Ernest himself had been made another Minister of Napoleon III, Master of Petitions at the State Council and Director of Foreign Trade at the Ministry of Agriculture.
-They would have become engaged but, as Commander of the 12th mobile battalion of the Seine, he was killed in action at the Battle of Le Bourget on 30 October 1870 and left her a fortune of 800,000 gold francs (about 2.5 million Euros) and a sugar factory.
+Around 1862, she met Ernest Baroche (fr), the son of senior ministerial civil servant Jules Baroche, who also fell in love with her.
+Ernest himself had been made another Minister of Napoleon III, Master of Petitions on the State Council and Director of Foreign Trade at the Ministry of Agriculture.
+Detourbay and Baroche would have become engaged but, as Commander of the 12th mobile battalion of the Seine, he was killed in action at the Battle of Le Bourget on 30 October 1870.
+He left her a fortune of 800,000 gold francs (about 2.5 million Euros) and a sugar factory.
 The director of the factory was retired officer Count Victor Edgar de Loynes.

+As Countess de Loynes

-In 1872, she married de Loynes,.
+In 1872, she married Count de Loynes.
 This marriage gave her access to high society, but the Count soon left for America, where he disappeared.
-Although the marriage was only nominal, because her husband's family had opposed their union, she carried and kept the use of the name and title of Countess de Loynes.
-Her visitors became more prestigious; received every day between five and seven o'clock.
-The celebrities of the Second Empire give way to those of the nascent Third Republic, a new regime which the Countess de Loynes did not like.
-Her visitors included Georges Clemenceau, Georges de Porto-Riche, Alexandre Dumas fils, Ernest Daudet, Henry Houssaye, Pierre Decourcelle, and soon many young writers and musicians led by Maurice Barrès, who gave her his two books Huit jours chez M. Renan (1890) and Du sang, de la volupté, et de la mort (1894) luxuriously bound by Charles Meunier in 1897.
-Others included Paul Bourget, Marcel Proust, Georges Bizet and Henri Kowalski.
+Although the marriage was only nominal, she carried and kept the use of the name and title of Countess de Loynes.
+Her visitors became more prestigious; she received every day between five and seven o'clock.
+The celebrities of the Second Empire give way to those of the nascent Third Republic.
+Her visitors included Georges Clemenceau, Georges de Porto-Riche, Alexandre Dumas fils, Ernest Daudet, Henry Houssaye, Pierre Decourcelle, and soon many young writers and musicians led by Maurice Barrès.
+Barrès gave her his two books Huit jours chez M. Renan (1890) and Du sang, de la volupté, et de la mort (1894) luxuriously bound by Charles Meunier in 1897.
+Other visitors included Paul Bourget, Marcel Proust, Georges Bizet and Henri Kowalski.

 Between 1880 and 1885, through Arsène Houssaye, she met the critic Jules Lemaître, who was 15 years younger than her.
-Under his leadership, she founded, the League of the French Homeland in 1899, and became its first president.
-Encouraging nationalism, they put their political hopes, like other personalities such as the Duchess of Uzès, in General Boulanger and became passionately anti-Dreyfusards.
-This led to a break with some of her friends including Georges Clemenceau, Georges de Porto-Riche and Anatole France.
+Lemaître founded the Ligue de la patrie française in 1899 and became its first president.
+As monarchists, they put their political hopes in General Boulanger and became passionate anti-Dreyfusards.
+This led to a break with some of her friends including Clemenceau, de Porto-Riche and Anatole France.
 From then on she received into her home Édouard Drumont, Jules Guérin and Henri Rochefort.

-In her latter years she supported the political position of Charles Maurras, and shortly before her death on 21 January 1908, Detourbay helped Maurras and Léon Daudet to found the Royalist newspaper L'Action française by donating 100,000 gold francs.
+In her latter years she supported the political hopes of Charles Maurras, and shortly before her death on 21 January 1908, Detourbay helped Maurras and Léon Daudet found the Royalist newspaper L'Action française by donating 100,000 gold francs.

 The Countess of Loynes was buried in Montmartre Cemetery, alongside her parents.